 When H2O2 is used, it’s used in conjunction with UV, and in this scenario you want to consider UV as the main force of sanitation, and peroxide as the helpful force alongside it.
 Many people hit roadblocks with health departments because they describe their float tanks as being cleaned primarily by hydrogen peroxide, which can put some warning flags up for regulators.

-In addition to being an oxidizer, H2O2 does create those hydroxyl radicals when combined with UV, and other than chlorine or bromine, it is the only other thing on this list that has a residual.
-One of the biggest benefits of hydrogen peroxide is that it simply breaks down into water and oxygen, and doesn’t result in any DBPs or other air quality concerns.
+One of the biggest benefits of hydrogen peroxide is that it seems to have the least amount of concerns about DBPs or other air quality issues.
 As a result, a UV/peroxide system has the lowest chance of of having “side effects” that create inadvertent health risks for your customers and your staff.
 The downside is that of the sanitation methods we’re discussing here, a UV/peroxide system has the least amount of available data and documentation to show its cleaning efficacy.
 This can be a very big roadblock when working with health departments, and is often the main reason why regulators will not allow float centers to use only UV and hydrogen peroxide.

 One piece of good news is that unlike almost everything else we’ve discussed, it is easy to accurately measure hydrogen peroxide.
 In fact, there is one test kit from Taylor Technologies that has been tested and confirmed by them to work accurately in float tank water.
 Hopefully this is a sign that other float-tank-specific testing products will come out soon.